kremo/2D-Android-Shooter/README.md

 A Simple Shooting Android Game; In order to familiarize myself with LibGDX and Android Dev/Game Dev;

+Change log

+-Fixed a bug that was causing two rocketships to be drawn ontop of each other.
+-Updated Graphics!
+New Player Ship, Enemies, Background has been updated for all device sizes (Hopefully)

 Alpha Build 0.1.0
 -Game can be played as a very simple arcade shooter -Added a Simple Score System > PlayerScore.java